iivanoo/covid-apps-observer/data/data_us/reports/resources/com.webmd.android___8.5/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.webmd.android 5 reviews"/>
 </p>

+> I really like this app.
+Keeps me informed about meds I might switch to or others I might need to take with the ones I am on now.
+Always like reading the post too.
+FYI to anyone who is reading this and who made WebMD.
+I tried to open it and it kept rejecting me.
+I uninstalled and reinstalled and worked.
+So if having any problems try it.
+It's like the last update didn't fully install or install right.
+Hope that helps someone.<br> :date: __2021-01-18 19:12:21__

+> Very informative app that I use as a primary and secondary resource for medical applications.
+Used in support of medical disability issues.<br> :date: __2021-01-17 10:20:57__

 > Great for finding out what symptoms can be indicating or treatment at home to help with a illness, injury, or ailment.<br> :date: __2021-01-08 18:32:21__

 > I'm always enjoyment so i recomend to anybody<br> :date: __2021-01-07 22:43:41__